-The brand have included an extra step in every way with the barcode reading technology of the Vertuo line machines.
+The brand has included an extra step in every way with the barcode reading technology of the Vertuo line machines.

-Vertuo pods include some Barista Creations, which come with flavoring and in some cases milk powder.
-The most intense are probably their single-origin offerings.
+Vertuo pods include some Barista Creations, which come with flavoring and, in some cases, milk powder.
+The most intense is probably their single-origin offerings.

 The original Nespresso makes either two or three sizes of coffee, depending on the exact model you are using.